rakkuuen/MyObsidianGuide/ExampleVault/All Contents/Basic Markdown Syntax.md

 #Syntax #Markdown
 These are the most common md syntax used by specifically me...
+# Tags
+Starting with tags because you are already seeing some above here.
+Tags work the same way they do on any other platform e.g., Instagram.
+It gives you another way to connect file groups together... go figure.
+You can search by tag you can graph by tag the world is your oyster.
+## Syntax
+\#ThisIsATag
+No space between hash.
+## Result
+#ThisIsATag

 # Headings
 The following are headings:
 # Heading 1